Alberta to study forming its own power company in fight with PM Trudeau

 The move is Alberta's latest attempt to undermine the climate action plans of Liberal Prime Minister Justin Trudeau, which Premier Danielle Smith and other conservative politicians say are unrealistic.

-Smith's United Conservative Party (UCP) government introduced a resolution in the Alberta legislature to study forming a province-run power corporation run under its Sovereignty Act, a previously unused law enacted last year to give Alberta a legislative framework to defy federal laws it opposes.
+Smith's United Conservative Party (UCP) government introduced a resolution in the Alberta legislature to study forming a province-run power corporation run under its Sovereignty Act, a previously unused law enacted last year to give Alberta a legislative framework to defy federal laws it deems unconstitutional.

-The resolution, once passed by the UCP majority government, would also order provincial authorities not to cooperate in implementing the Canadian federal government's planned clean electricity regulations, which aim to make the country's power grid net-zero on emissions by 2035.
-Such regulations would be costly to implement and could lead to power shortages, Smith said.
+The resolution, once passed by the UCP majority government, would also order provincial authorities not to cooperate in implementing the Canadian federal government's planned clean electricity regulations.
+Such regulations would be costly and could lead to power shortages, Smith said.

 "It's simply too massive a risk for Albertans," Smith told reporters.
 "If we do not act we will end up with instability in our grid (and) we will either not be able to grow as a province or end up with brownouts and blackouts."